-There are two kinds of financial crime, those generating illegitimate wealth (the proceeds of crime) and activities that protect, conceal or disguise those proceeds (money laundering).
+There are two kinds of financial crime.
+The first type generates illegitimate wealth (the proceeds of crime), and the second involves activities that protect, conceal or disguise those proceeds (money laundering).

 Companies face a growing threat of financial crime, ranging from bribery, fraud and money laundering to terrorist financing.